For the last three or so years, drone flying has been growing at an incredibly fast rate.

 Today, it is easy to get good and affordable drone insurance.

-You can either sign up with a major multiline insurance provider or go for one of the specialized on-demand drone insurers that have emerged like Skywatch.ai (an advertiser on this site).
+You can either sign up with a major multiline insurance provider or go for one of the specialized on-demand drone insurers that have emerged like Skywatch.ai (a past advertiser on this site).

 In this guide, we discuss everything you need to know about drone insurance, including its benefits, types of coverage and average cost.